awertnex/fossil_engine/TASKS.md

       framebuffer, more visible when aspect ratio isn't 1:1) (27 Sep 2025)
 - [x] fix weird framebuffer scaling on window scaling (possibly reallocate framebuffers) (10 Sep 2025)

-- [ ] bake skybox into a look-up table, or HDR (retain old code, just because it was fun to write)
+- [!] bake skybox into a look-up table, or HDR (retain old code, just because it was fun to write)
+    - reason for cancellation: I got the code right, it looks good (16 Jan 2026)

 - [x] limit framerate (10 Jan 2026)
 - [x] add camera look-at (19 Dec 2025)
 - [ ] fix double press for windows